How to Create a Social Media Policy for Law Firms

 To truly get a handle on its social media activity, a law firm should designate a small team of employees who are authorized to place firm-related posts on social media platforms.
 Their posts should either be on the law firm’s social media account or their own firm-related accounts–not their personal accounts.
 This is the best way for the law firm to ensure consistency and control over its digital presence.

-Policies for marketing and branding
+Policies for marketing and branding.

-If your firm has a designated marketing team, the social media policy should address the law firm’s brand identity and how the team can conform to that identity.
+If your firm has a designated marketing team, the policy should address the law firm’s brand identity and how the team can conform to that identity.
 The policy can get even more specific, such as addressing the types of firm activities or results to promote, and which activities should not be publicized.

 Dealing with negative responses to social media posts